 It might be helpful to imagine thoughts going in and out of us as we breathe.
 Intentional, deep breathing is one of the most common tips given to help with anxiety.
 Deep breathing activates a part of our nervous system that helps us relax. (reference)

 - As we inhale, we can think of one thing that we’re grateful for.

 - As we exhale, we can imagine an anxious thought leaving.

 Slowly, through deep breathing and replacing negative thoughts with gratitude, that inward storm is left with no shrapnel to whip around.
 It stills and leaves our hearts at peace.

-If you’re a Christian and feel like this sounds like a bunch of woo woo psychobabble, it’s totally not!
+If you’re a Christian, I have good news for you.
 In the Bible, we are told exactly how to combat anxiety, and it comes down to the same thing.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 Philippians 4:6-7

 God doesn’t expect us to simply stop being anxious.
 That whirlwind won’t stop on its own.
 But it’s when we present our prayers with thanksgiving that the peace of God will guard our hearts and minds in Christ Jesus.